zachj1582/react-i-ii-review/react-fundamentals.md

 10. Use `create-react-app` to create a new React application called `student-directory`

-11. Use the code from `Student` above to create a new component called `User` with a list of friends.
+11. Use the code from `Mentor` above to create a new functional, stateless component called `User` with a list of friends.
 Hard code the list of friends, do not use state or props.

 ### Analyze, Evaluate, Create